Why Traveling in Korea Feels Easier Than Expected (Mental Load Explained)

 What I discovered instead was something quieter and more valuable: Korea reduces how much you have to think just to function.

-Foreign travelers calmly navigating the Seoul subway system using clear signage and digital displays
+Travelers navigating the Seoul subway system with clear signage and digital displays in Korea

 If you’re preparing for your first trip to Korea — especially if you’re coming from an English-speaking country — this difference matters more than you might expect.